 The SKF Explorer sealed spherical roller bearings in both suction boxes ran trouble-free for more than 13 months.
-In addition to extended bearing service life, the company was able to eliminate the lubrication system and reduce grease consumption by approximately 3 kg/y per bearing.
+In addition to extended bearing service life, the company was able to eliminate the lubrication system and reduce grease consumption by approximately 6.5 pounds/y per bearing.
 Eliminating the need to extract and dispose of grease from process water realized additional cost savings and environmental benefits.

-SKF ENERGY EFFICIENT BEARINGS: FOR LIGHT TO NORMAL LOADS AND RELATIVELY HIGH SPEEDS
+SKF ENERGY EFFICIENT (E2) BEARINGS: FOR LIGHT TO NORMAL LOADS AND RELATIVELY HIGH SPEEDS

-SKF Energy Efficient (E2) bearings belong to a performance class of bearings that have been specially designed to reduce the frictional moment in the bearing by at least 30 % when compared to SKF standard bearings (se bild s.
-3, 5, 7 and 9).
+SKF Energy Efficient (E2) bearings belong to a performance class of bearings that have been specially designed to reduce the frictional moment in the bearing by at least 30% when compared to SKF standard bearings (figs. 3, 5, 7 and 9).

 Like the SKF Explorer bearing, the SKF Energy Efficient bearing is the result of rethinking and redesigning virtually every facet of bearing design.
 New theories in tribology, metallurgy, lubrication, sealing and manufacturing were combined to create new bearing geometries, specialized cages and refined manufacturing techniques.

 A significant breakthrough with the SKF E2 bearing is the development of new grease formulas to lubricate the bearings and extend the grease life or lubrication intervals.